elastic/elasticsearch/README.md

 ICU Normalization
 -----------------

 Normalizes characters as explained "here":http://userguide.icu-project.org/transforms/normalization.
-It registers itself by default under @icu_normalizer@ or @icuNormalizer@ using the default settings.
-Allows for the name parameter to be provided which can include the following values: @nfc@, @nfkc@, and @nfkc_cf@.
+It registers itself by default under `icu_normalizer` or `icuNormalizer` using the default settings.
+Allows for the name parameter to be provided which can include the following values: `nfc`, `nfkc`, and `nfkc_cf`.
 Here is a sample settings:

     {
         "index" : {